raphaelrobert/mimi-delivery-service/draft-robert-mimi-delivery-service.md

 A DS supports a variety of operations.
 For presentational reasons, we only define DSRequestType and the corresponding `case` statement in DSRequestBody partially here.
-A more complete definition with all operations relevant for the normal DS operating mode can be found in {{operations}}, while the full definition including the operations relevant for the Reduced Metadata operating mode and can be found in {{reduced-metadata-operating-mode}}.
+The full definition with all operations relevant for the normal DS operating mode can be found in {{operations}}.

 The `authentication_data` field of a DSRequest depends on the request type and contains the data necessary for the DS to authenticate the request.